Skip to main content

 Automatic processing doesn't always occur

-Sometimes automatic processing can't occur.
+Sometimes automatic processing of public web form responses can't occur.
 For instance, if it's not enabled in the Inbox settings.
 There are a couple of other special cases worth mentioning.

 Practitioner Signatures